loagsword/IS601miniproject1-ACE/command.md

+- cp is used to copy files and directories.
+Cp -a … archive files
+Cp -f … force copy by removing the destination file if needed Cp -r … copy an entire directory
+Cp -i … prompts you before overwriting the file
 - mkdir is used to create new directories (more than one directory can be specified).
 You can also create a parent directory with subdirectories
 	Mkdir [directory name] … create new in the current directory Mkdir ~/[directory name] … create new directory in home directory